Safari Guide Course in Kenya: 14 reasons to join!

-In October 2021, I joined EcoTraining’s 35-day safari guide course in Kenya to get trained as an Apprentice Field Guide.
+In October 2021, I joined EcoTraining’s 35-day safari guide course in Kenya to get trained as an Apprentice Field Guide or Nature Guide.
 Not necessarily to pursue a career as a safari guide, but in the first place to spend meaningful time in the bush in order to get a better understanding of the natural environment and animal behavior in relation to wildlife photography and taking people with me on photo safaris to Africa.

 Here are 14 reasons why you should consider taking a safari guide course in Kenya's magical Maasai Mara - one of Africa's top wildlife destinations!

 1. (Re)Connect to nature: quality time in the bush

 Spending quality time in the African bush was a soul-enriching experience.
 As a wildlife photographer, I feel at home in the African bush.
 It’s where I feel most connected to nature and myself.
 Spending time in the wilderness, observing animals in their natural habitat, forces me to be in the moment because - in the bush - you don’t know what the next minute will bring.
 Being so close to nature makes me feel humble, alive, and free.

 In search of a more meaningful way to spend quality time in the bush with like-minded people, I found EcoTraining, the pioneer and leader in safari guide and wildlife training.